ZachOhara/Bukkit-Common/README.md

 ### What is it?

 I started this project because I was trying to maintain a few different Bukkit plugins, and noticed that they used some very similar code.
 I moved all of the reusable code into it's own project, and that project became the Bukkit SimplePlugin Library.
 The Library handles almost everything needed for adding command-line functionality to a Bukkit plugin.
-The current version is confirmed to work with CraftBukkit version 1.8.8, and will *maybe* work on later versions without modification.
+The current version is confirmed to work with Spigot-CraftBukkit version 1.8.8, and will maybe work on later versions without modification.

 Along with all of the sorce code, in the root folder of this repository, you'll also find [detailed documentation](javadoc) for all of the code, along with a compiled .jar version of the project.

 I may or may not support this software in the future, but feel free to send a pull request if you think you have a way to improve it.
 There is no warranty on this software, and I am not going to do full-time tech support for it, but I will try to be as helpful as I can if you're having problems.
 Send me an email, or create a new issue.

+If you're interested in using this library for your plugin, refer to the javadocs for the library, and the quick-start guide below.
+Plugin examples will be posted here soon!

 This entire repository is made available under the GNU General Public License v3.0.
 A full copy of this license is available as the [LICENSE](LICENSE) file in this repository, or at [gnu.org/licenses](http://www.gnu.org/licenses/).